-I would like to become hyper-excellent in SQL programming, query optimization, relational database design with UML, database administration….
-Being just excellent, I bought an entire library on these matters… I start to learn temporal databases.
-Having extensive experience with relational database systems and being open-minded, I am able to easily adapt to any business and to any RDBMS.
+I just created my startup : XL-connection.
+I would like to become hyper-excellent in XL & SQL programming, data visualization and reporting, query optimization, relational database design, … Being at this time just excellent, I bought an entire library on these matters… Having extensive experience with relational database systems and being open-minded, I am able to easily adapt to any business and to any RDBMS.
 By the way, as (almost) everybody, I have a preference for PostgreSQL.

 My commitment to the relational model